nayanex/Offerzen_Articles/oracle_python_articles/article_1/README.md

 In this tutorial style article we are going to provide you with some steps to connect to an Oracle database in a Python application by using SQLAlchemy ORM (Object relational mapping) and the Unit of Work Design Pattern.
 By the end of it you will be able to perform queries using raw SQL commands.

 ## Introduction

 Oracle is one of the most popular databases out there, it's used by companies like JPMorgan Chase, IBM, ABN Amro, Wells Fargo and so on.
 Considering this, there are good chances that one day you might bump into it in your ephemeral lifetime as a software developer.

 It can be pretty daunting to have to use repetitive SQL commands to search for specific information in databases, right?
 For simple and quick tasks it's fine to use a software like Oracle SQL Developer to perform your queries, but if you are working on a specific application with more complicated business rules, then you might want to condense those repetitive SQL commands in a method, for example.
 If you are writing an application in Python which might need to query an Oracle database, follow me through the next steps to check out my approach to this.

+## Case Scenario

+Let's suppose you work for a financial institution and you are given a task to create Financial Audit Reports for a certain quarter of the year or month.
+These reports would provide detailed information about macroeconomic variables, mortgage rates and so on.

+This is an important task because in the end these reports are going to be evaluated by an Auditing company, like EY or PwC, in order to make sure that the financial records are a fair and accurate representation of the transactions your company claim to represent.

+The business analysts in your team usually work on these reports, many of them are already savvy about SQL commands and perform them using the Oracle SQL Developer software.
+But they don't want spend infinite boring hours performing repetitive queries and populating the results on excel sheets, so they ask your help to automate this process.
+After all, we are in the 21st century already and life is too short to repeat themselves every month or quarter.
+Plus, sometimes little mistakes are made here and there... damn humans.

+So, basically they would provide you with the queries they usually perform to gather the report data and you would adapt them according to the variant parameters, for example, year, month, quarter, statuses of workflows etc.

 ## Why use SQLAlchemy?